Shelmith-Kariuki/rKenyaCensus/README.md

 *Note: This package is not yet available on CRAN.*

+**Disclaimer alert**: This package is still under development.
+The data is being cleaned and refined on a daily basis.
+Changes are being pushed to github every afternoon beginning 29th April, 2020.
+Please keep refreshing (re-downloading) the package, so that you can have the most updated version.
+Incase of any issue, please raise an issue on github.

 ## Example

 Information on each of the datasets can be found in the DataCatalogue